FAQS

 What is brachytherapy?

 Also known as internal radiation, brachytherapy involves placing radioactive material into a tumor or its surrounding tissue.
 Because the radiation sources are placed so close to the tumor, your radiation oncologist can deliver a large dose of radiation directly to the cancer cells.
 The radioactive sources used in brachytherapy, such as thin wires, ribbons, capsules or seeds, come in small sealed containers.
-These sources may be implanted permanently or temporarily.
-A permanent implant remains in the body after the sources are no longer radioactive.
-Other radioactive sources are placed temporarily inside the body and are removed after the right amount of radiation has been delivered.
+Radioactive sources are placed temporarily inside the body and are removed after the right amount of radiation has been delivered.

 Who are the members of the radiation therapy team?